 “And I’m not even a “hardcore hacker”, says Sam Granger.

-WhatsApp is a hugely popular messaging service available on various platforms and is widely considered as an alternative to SMS.
+WhatsApp is a hugely popular messaging service available on various platforms.
+It is widely an alternative to SMS.
 It recently hit a new record of more than 10 billion messages sent and received in a single day, underlining its tremendous popularity.
 Such ‘popular’ services are often an easy target for hackers with malicious intent.

-But this recent experiment by Sam Granger means headache for the WhatsApp team and even more for the user for no one wants his/her data to be compromised by any means.
+But this recent experiment by Sam Granger means a headache for the WhatsApp team.
+Even more for the user for no one wants his/her data to be in wrong hands.
 And with the recent leak of 1 million Apple UDIDs by hackers and other security-breach incidents, ‘ Verify before you install’ seems to be the new ‘Look before you leap’.